-The Association of Superannuation Funds of Australia (ASFA) is pleased to provide this submission in response to the exposure draft Superannuation (Objective) Bill 2016 ("the Bill").
+The Association of Superannuation Funds of Australia (ASFA) is pleased to provide this submission on the Superannuation (Objective) Bill 2016 ("the Bill").

 About ASFA

 ASFA is a non-profit, non-political national organisation whose mission is to continuously improve the superannuation system so people can live in retirement with increasing prosperity.
 We focus on the issues that affect the entire superannuation system.
 Our membership, which includes corporate, public sector, industry and retail superannuation funds, plus self-managed superannuation funds and small APRA funds through its service provider membership, represent over 90 per cent of the 14 million Australians with superannuation.